Hands That Dig, Hands That Feed:

 THE BENEFITS OF GEMSTONE MINING

-How that wealth is distributed in gemstone-producing countries is equally significant, and is dictated by the labour-intensive nature of the industry.
+How that wealth is distributed in producing countries is equally significant, and is dictated in part by the labour-intensive nature of the industry.
 Gemstone mining employs many people, and artisanal mining employs the most.
-It supports the livelihoods of millions of people around the world, mainly because a high level of mechanisation is not well suited to coloured gemstone mining.
-There is a greater dependence on a human workforce for extracting, sorting and picking coloured gemstones.
-In fact, it’s estimated that an artisanal mine needs ten times more workers than an industrial mine to recover the same quantity of gemstones.
+It supports the livelihoods of millions of people around the world.

 Millions depend on artisanal mining for their livelihoods